echeran/icu/docs/userguide/dev/gitdev.md

 need a separate branch for each pull request.
 More on that later.

 ```
-Linux: git checkout -b mybranchname
+git checkout -b mybranchname
 ```

 Now you are in a new development branch in your local git repo.
 Confirm with `git status`.
 Change stuff.
-Do `git status` again, use `git add` for staging and `git commit -m 'ICU-23456 what I changed'` to commit, or use `git commit **-a** -m 'ICU-23456 what I changed'` if you want to commit everything that git status shows as changed.
+Do `git status` again, use `git add` for staging and `git commit -m 'ICU-23456 what I changed'` to commit, or use `git commit -a -m 'ICU-23456 what I changed'` if you want to commit everything that git status shows as changed.

 For looking at changes, you should set up a visual diff program for use with `git difftool`.
-See the [Setup: git difftool & mergetool](../../setup/git-difftool.md) page.
+See the [Setup: git difftool & mergetool](../../source/gittooling.md) page.

 For new files: Remember to add the appropriate copyright lines.
 Copy from a file of the same type, and set the copyright year to the current year (that is, the year you are creating the file).

 You should have a Jira ticket for each line of work.
-(See [Submitting ICU Bugs and Feature Requests](../../bugs.md) and [ICU Ticket Life cycle](../../processes/ticket-lifecycle.md).)
+(See [Submitting ICU Bugs and Feature Requests](https://icu.unicode.org/bugs) and [ICU Ticket Life cycle](https://icu.unicode.org/processes/ticket-lifecycle).)
 You can have multiple pull requests per ticket.
 Each pull request needs a ticket in Accepted state.

 Always prefix your commit statements with the Jira ticket number using this